johnwparent/APBPoster/docs/config_file.rst

 The user has two options for specifiying these settings, either via the CLI, or via a configuration file using `Yaml`_ syntax(recommended).

-The `Useage`_ section lists the number of CL options provided by AutoPyBind11 to configure the tool's function, and they range from toggling features to specifying code blocks to use for specific components of the binding code.
+The :ref:`Useage`_ section lists the number of CL options provided by AutoPyBind11 to configure the tool's function, and they range from toggling features to specifying code blocks to use for specific components of the binding code.
 This section will cover each option for configuring AutoPyBind11, it's options, and the variying methods for specifiying each option.